 The primary school program creates a dynamic learning environment with spaces to stimulate curiosity in the learners.
-They are constantly engaged in observations, questioning and probing– dwelling deeper into concepts.
+They are constantly engaged in observations, questioning, and probing– dwelling deeper into concepts.
 A conscious effort is made to imbibe the inquiry approach in our curriculum.
-Using appropriate learning contexts, tools of inquiry, multiple ways of assessing the child’s progress and helping a child to become an independent learner are some of the focus areas.
-Our curriculum is aligned to NCERT framework and assessments are integrated into the teaching learning process.
+Using appropriate learning contexts, tools of inquiry, multiple ways of assessing the child’s progress, and helping a child to become an independent learner are some of the focus areas.
+Our curriculum is aligned to the NCERT framework and assessments are integrated into the teaching-learning process.

 In the Primary classes, the mathematical concepts and experiences that the child has acquired in the Preprimary will be consolidated.
-The focus of learning is on – developing number sense, spatial sense, recognize patterns and gradually rise to attend the problems with algorithm and abstraction.
-Teachers will emphasize on mathematical process which will help the child to imbibe the concepts using concrete materials, problem solving with real –life stories, reasoning, reflecting, connecting, selecting appropriate computational tools, strategies and using mathematical vocabulary.
+The focus of learning is on – developing number sense, spatial sense, recognize patterns, and gradually rise to attend the problems with algorithm and abstraction.
+Teachers will emphasize on the mathematical process which will help the child to imbibe the concepts using concrete materials, problem-solving with real–life stories, reasoning, reflecting, connecting, selecting appropriate computational tools, strategies, and using mathematical vocabulary.
 The curriculum is developed in collaboration with Jodogyan, a self–supporting non–profit organization.

-The primary goal for our Language program is to provide language rich environment inside and outside the classroom, to build up familiarity with the English and Hindi languages through meaningful interaction, to expose our children to wide range of texts and literary genre and appreciation of language.
+The primary goal of our Language program is to provide a language-rich environment inside and outside the classroom, to build up familiarity with the English and Hindi languages through meaningful interaction, to expose our children to a wide range of texts and literary genres, and an appreciation of language.
 The reading program supports the students in developing fluency.
-Drama and theatre is used as effective tools to initiate student participation and to foster effective use of language.
+Drama and theatre are used as effective tools to initiate student participation and to foster effective use of language.

-Art Education is perceived as a tool for development of aesthetic sensibility and students are exposed to multiple art forms, technique and art appreciation.
-A wide range of experiences are provided to our students through drawing, painting, clay work, calligraphy and craft work.
+Art Education is perceived as a tool for the development of aesthetic sensibility and students are exposed to multiple art forms, techniques, and art appreciation.
+A wide range of experiences is provided to our students through drawing, painting, clay work, calligraphy, and craftwork.

 The music curriculum exposes all students to the basic elements of both vocal and instrumental.
-The sense of melody and rhythm are enhanced and students are encouraged to participate and appreciate different genre of music.
-Through the teaching of dance students learn the skills of body coordination, expression, appreciation, sense of rhythm, participation and develop cultural sensitivity.
+The sense of melody and rhythm is enhanced and students are encouraged to participate and appreciate the different genres of music.
+Through the teaching of dance, students learn the skills of body coordination, expression, appreciation, sense of rhythm, participation, and develop cultural sensitivity.

-Physical Education program plays an important role in the student’s overall development.
+The Physical Education program plays an important role in the student’s overall development.
 Students are given opportunities in both indoor and outdoor games along with athletics.
-The focus is on developing skills of agility, balance and stamina in the primary classes.
-Along with enhancing these skills students learn work in a team helping to build on leadership skills, self–discipline and problem solving technique.
+The focus is on developing skills of agility, balance, and stamina in the primary classes.
+Along with enhancing these skills, students learn to work in a team helping to build on leadership skills, self–discipline, and problem-solving techniques.

-Process of evaluation is comprehensive and continuous in both scholastic and co scholastic domains.
+The process of evaluation is comprehensive and continuous in both scholastic and co-scholastic domains.
 No formal examinations are conducted and assessment is embedded in the learning process.
 The assessment of the student’s learning is through a range of strategies and takes place both in and out of the classroom.
-Tool like rubric and checklist are used by the teachers which help in providing authentic feedback about student learning.
-The feedback helps in supporting the teaching learning process and meeting learning objectives. '
+A tool like a rubric and a checklist is used by the teachers which helps in providing authentic feedback about student learning.
+The feedback helps in supporting the teaching-learning process and meeting learning objectives.

-For grade 1 onwards there is a well-developed system of assessment and evaluation at all levels.
-This is done through a variety of methods which include oral work, mind maps, open book assignments, classroom discussions project work and experimentation and written assignments.
-Assessments are conducted for feedback and to support learning aimed at creating reflective teachers and learners. '
+From grade 1 onwards there is a well-developed system of assessment and evaluation at all levels.
+This is done through a variety of methods which include oral work, mind maps, open book assignments, classroom discussions project work, and experimentation and written assignments.
+Assessments are conducted for feedback and to support learning aimed at creating reflective teachers and learners.